fsprojects/fsharp-ai-tools/README.md

 3. Experimental tooling for interactive tensor shape-checking, inference, tooltips and other nice things.

-This is a POC that it is possible to build real, full-speed TF graphs using a thin DSL whose intended semantics are clear and relatively independent of TF, while still achieving cohabitation and win-win with the TF ecosystem.
-Further value-add tooling can give added correctness guarantess interactively.
+This is a POC that it is possible to configure F# to be suitable for authoring AI models.
+We execute them as real, full-speed TensorFlow graphs, achieving cohabitation and win-win with the TF ecosystem.
+Live trajextory execution tooling can give added correctness guarantess interactively.

 # FM: The F#-for-Models DSL